Discrimination at Work Solicitor

-If you have been subjected to discrimination at work then it is vital to obtain expert advice on this complex area of law.
+If you have been subjected to discrimination at work then it is vital to obtain expert advice on this complex area of law from Doswell Law.
 We always take a sympathetic and sensitive approach when advising you as we understand that you may be very distressed about your situation and unsure about how to deal with it.

 If you believe you have been subjected to unlawful discrimination you must make a claim to an employment tribunal within three months of the last act of discrimination.
 This is a strict legal deadline.
 You must also complete the ACAS pre-claim conciliation process before being allowed to submit your claim to an employment tribunal.
 It is therefore vital to obtain legal advice as soon as possible.

 We have extensive experience of handling discrimination claims and will focus on providing you with swift and comprehensive advice on your options no matter how complex they are.
 We have successfully represented numerous individuals who have suffered discrimination and will take the necessary steps to secure your rights.

 We will always offer you a FREE, no-obligation telephone consultation followed by a reduced fixed fee meeting to give you comprehensive advice and support on your employment issues.

 We can advise you either by telephone or at a face-to-face meeting at our offices.
 We also offer out of hours and weekend appointments to help you to obtain early advice and support.